Typhoon Usagi (2013): Hong Kong

 In response to the storm's approach Hong Kong, the Hong Kong Observatory issued the No. 8 Gale or Storm Signal at 6:40PM local time on September 22.
 It made landfall near Shanwei of the Chinese Guangdong province, and passed to the north of Shenzhen, heading northeast.
 As the typhoon moved away from Hong Kong, the HKO lowered the typhoon signal to the Strong Wind Signal No. 3 at 9:20AM on September 23.
 Usagi dissipated on September 24.

 As Usagi neared to Hong Kong, news and media began rapidly reporting on "the strongest storm in 34 years" that would hit Hong Kong.
 However, in the afternoon of September 22, Usagi's course veered northwest, and Hong Kong was subsequently spared from the impact of Usagi's eye wall, only being covered by Usagi's storm area.
 Usagi made landfall at 130 kilometers (80 miles) to the east-northeast, and continued further northward that expected.
 Even though Usagi caused a direct hit as it skirted at 80 km north of the Hong Kong Observatory Headquarters, the city faced only faced the strongest storm of the year, with northwest gales affecting many places including Victoria Harbour, Airport, Lau Fau Shan and Tai Mei Tuk, as well as occasional storm-force winds that were limited to Cheung Chau and some offshore areas.
 Hurricane was recorded only on high grounds like Ngong Ping and Tai Mo Shan.
 West to southwest gales took place later on as Usagi passed through Shenzhen.
 The most recent tropical cyclone that necessitated the issuance of Hurricane Signal No. 10 -- Typhoon Vicente from the previous year, was still more damaging in Hong Kong.
 Nevertheless, Usagi caused 17 injuries and prompted the Hong Kong Observatory to issue the No. 8 Gale or Storm Wind signal, keeping it in force for almost 15 hours.

+Cathay Pacific Airways and Dragonair said flights on September 21 were unaffected, but for one canceled flight.
+However, both airlines announced that flights to and from Hong Kong International Airport would be cancelled starting 6 p.m.
+September 22 and resume the next day if conditions allow.